-How to design a beauty salon: a practical guide with functional layout examples ready for download.
+How to design a beauty salon: a practical guide with functional layout examples and a 3D project complete with renderings ready for download

 Getting planning permission for your beauty salon